How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 Step 3: Prepare the Box’s Surface

-If the box is old and is going to be repainted, you need to prepare the box’s surface.
+If the box is old and is going to be repainted, you need to prepare the box’s outer cover.

-Old chipped paint needs to be scrapped and sanded before new paint can be applied.
+Old chipped paint needs to be scrapped and sanded from the wood surfaces before new paint can be applied.
 Carry out any repairs as well before you begin.

 Step 4: Apply Your Primer Coat